-Having regrouped and now possessed linen cuttings from responsible textile manufacturers that used no optical brighteners, I began again; this time, I set up three compost bins and an outdoor sun bleaching vat.
-I also started a worm farm and mycelium/mushroom cultivation to help the microbes along..
+Having regrouped and now possessing linen cuttings from

+responsible textile manufacturers that use no optical brighteners, I began again; this time, I set up compost bins and an outdoor sun bleaching vat.
+I also started a worm farm and mycelium/ mushroom cultivation to help the microbes along.